toddcf/hangman-de-niro/README.md

 ## Checklist

+- Debug: Only the first correct guess is marked correct; all following correct guesses are counted as incorrect.
 - Add favicon.
 - Add start button instead of automatically triggering the game upon loading page.
   - Hide start button when game begins.